Problems with Blanks and Semi-finished Parts

 The behavior is different in the case of LCF strength (thermal fatigue), hot yield strength, and creep resistance above 600 °C. The right diagram clearly shows that the flatter curves of the coarse-grained structure are located above the sharply dropping curves of the fine grain.
 For this reason, a coarse-grained structure in the annulus is optimally matched to the increased creep stress and thermal fatigue stress in this area.

 In the integral turbine disks of smaller gas turbines (e.g. for helicopters), this structural tuning (dual property) has become especially advanced.
 With the aid of diffusion joining (diffusion welding, HIP), an annulus made from a typical coarse-grained cast material is joined with a forged or powder-metallurgical hub (Ref.
-15.1-11, Ill.
-126.96.36.199-38).
+15.1-11, Fig. "Diffusion weld of a ‘dual property’ part").
 The problem with these parts is always the joining zone, which must be viable for non-destructive testing methods (Ref.
 15.1-1).

 In very coarse-grained, difficult to machine materials (grain sizes greater than 1 mm), such as cast Ni alloys, the different orientation-dependent properties of the grains become apparent.
 The different machining forces become apparent in the heights of the individual grains of the machining surface.
 This results in a surface with a pronounced structure (orange peel effect).
 This effect is also an indication of high hardenings and correspondingly large, locally very different, machining-induced residual stresses.

 For the strength of high-temperature materials, in addition to the hardening phase (usually g'-phase), the size and distribution of the carbides is important for a machining procedure.